WILGROSS/cms-rest-api-dotnet-client/README.md

 This folder is a sort of _Content Type Package_ and when you run the CLI's `upsert all` command it will create or replace definitions in the CMS instance.

-The included "SiteOne" is a very basic site with a few page and element types with display template (styles).
+The included "SiteOne" is a very basic site with a few page and element types with display templates (styles).

 ### Build and run the CLI locally